 What is the Meaning of Franchising?

-Franchising is basically a right which manufacturers or businesses give to others.
+Franchising is basically a right that manufacturers or businesses give to others.
 This right allows the beneficiaries to sell the products or services of these manufacturers or parent businesses.
 These rights could even be in terms of access to intellectual property rights.

 Browse more Topics under Emerging Trends In Business